-Intangible assets consist of software costs and is amortised on a straight-line basis over its estimated useful life of 1 to 10 years.
+- A. Intangible assets consist of software costs and is amortised on a straight-line basis over its estimated useful life of 1 to 15 years. - B. Goodwill arises in a business combination accounted for by applying the acquisition method.

 (18) Impairment of non-financial assets